What Are Biologics?

 Are biosimilars different than biologics?

 Biosimilars are a type of biologic therapy that are highly similar to an already approved biological product.
-There are several biosimilars that have been approved by the FDA for the treatment of psoriasis:
+There are several biosimilars that may not be available yet but have been approved by the FDA for the treatment of psoriasis:

-- Amjevita® (adalimumab-atto), a biosimilar to Humir® (adalimumab)
+- Amjevita® (adalimumab-atto), a biosimilar to Humira® (adalimumab)

 - Cyltezo™ (adalimumab-adbm), another biosimilar to Humira

 - Erelzi® (etanercept-szzs), a biosimilar to Enbrel® (entanercept)